sf-wdi-38/js-oop-flower-power/readme.md

 }
 ```

-Now try running the same test to see if both flowers share the same `bloom` method.
+Now try running the same test from above to see if both flowers share the same `bloom` method.

 ```javascript
 var lily = new Flower();